-FLEX Options are customizable options contracts that are listed on U.S. national securities exchanges and guaranteed for settlement by the Options Clearing Corporation ("OCC").
-The OCC guarantees performance by each of the counterparties to the FLEX Options, becoming the buyer for every seller and the seller for every buyer, with the goal of protecting clearing members and options traders from counterparty risk.
-FLEX Options provide investors with the ability to customize assets and indices referenced by the options, exercise prices, exercise styles (i.e., American style or European style) and expiration dates, while achieving price discovery (i.e., determining market prices) in competitive, transparent auctions markets.
-Each FLEX Option entitles the holder thereof to purchase (for call options) or sell (for put options) the reference asset at the strike price.
+Exchange-traded options, which include FLexible EXchange® Options ("FLEX Options"), are customizable options contracts that are listed on U.S. national securities exchanges and guaranteed for settlement by the Options Clearing Corporation ("OCC").
+The OCC guarantees performance by each of the counterparties to the option contracts, becoming the buyer for every seller and the seller for every buyer, with the goal of protecting clearing members and options traders from counterparty risk.
+Exchange-traded options, including FLEX Options, provide investors with the ability to customize assets and indices referenced by the options, exercise prices, exercise styles (i.e., American style or European style) and expiration dates, while achieving price discovery (i.e., determining market prices) in competitive, transparent auctions markets.
+Each options contract entitles the holder thereof to purchase (for call options) or sell (for put options) the reference asset at the strike price.